 Hawk goes on to explain that although it may seem like there’s plenty of companies offering Vietnam motorbike tours, he advises caution.

-Make sure the company you choose is Legit!
+Make Sure the Vietnam Tour Guide you choose is Legit!

 ‘It may look all laid back and no big deal, but there are stringent rules and regulations concerning Vietnam motorbike tour guides.
 Everything is licensed, registered and regulated by the government,’ he says, ‘so its got to be right.’